Use the database API in Groovy

 Advantages of the Intrexx API

 The Intrexx API has a number of useful features to simplify working with database operations in Intrexx.
-For example, there is a client SQL function "DATAGROUP" that allows you to specify the GUID in SQL statements instead of the name of a data group.
+For example, there is a client SQL function "DATAGROUP" that allows you to specify the GUID of a data group instead of its name in SQL statements.

 Example